i4han/app/README.md

 ##License
 Non-commercial, personal, or open source projects and applications, you may use under the terms of the GPL v3 License.
 Commercial project and application, a commercial license is required.
-If you are paid to do your project using this software, a commercial license is required.